GLOBAL FEST CELEBRATES CULTURE AND COMMUNITY

 INDIANAPOLIS, INDIANA — The first annual Global Fest makes its inaugural debut Saturday, September 15,2018.
 A celebration of culture and community, the daylong event shares traditions and honors heritage through food, music, art, and play.
 The festival will take place from noon to 10 pm at 4550 Central Avenue.
 Admission is free and open to the public.

 With dozens of cultures represented, Global Fest guests can experience everything from Chinese Shadow Puppet Shows to Aboriginal Dot Painting.
 For international flavor, food trucks will include Indian, Venezuelan, Taiwanese, Italian, and Asian cuisine, along with Mark LaFay, owner of Old Major Market, representing the USA with his legendary BBQ.
 A special 21+ wine and beer garden will be available, offering Wee Mac Scottish Ale and other fresh local beers from Sun King Brewery.

 “We truly want people to celebrate our world and learn more about it in the process,” said Anne Luther-Sander, co-chair of Global Fest.

-At 5 pm, Grupo Bembe takes the stage, performing a fusion of Latin music, including Salsa, Plena, and Merengue.
+At 5 pm, Grupo Bembe takes the stage, performing a fusion of Latino music, including Salsa, Plena, and Merengue.
 Sweet Poison Victim, an Afro-pop band and local favorite, will close the night with music that blends the sounds of Ghana, Nigeria, Congo, the Caribbean, Columbia, Mexico, Brazil and Western pop.
 Monon Construction Group is the presenting sponsor, with additional support from Luther Consulting and many Midtown businesses.

 With art being an expression of culture, up to 20 globally-inspired artisans will be displaying their work.
 Highlights include Latino-inspired woodcarvings by Carlos Sosa, Bali-inspired jewelry and clothing by Sue Wagman, and Japanese ink paintings by Yoshimi Fuqua.
 William Denton Ray, the in-house designer for Sun King Brewery, created the Global Festival logo and draws inspiration from Egyptian, African and Indian cultures.

 “We are more than just citizens of our neighborhoods, Indianapolis, Indiana and the U.S. We are citizens of the world.
 Global Fest celebrates just that,” said Chris Collier, principal of Center for Inquiry 70, the Indianapolis Public School magnet that benefits from the event.